minchao920917/mcf-cli/README.md

 #   Usage

-Open your terminal and type xr or xr -h , you'll see the help infomation below:
+Open your terminal and type mcf or mcf -h , you'll see the help infomation below:

   Usage: mcf <command>